 Some general observations can be made about matter as viewed by the Universal Lattice Theory:

-It may be inaccurate to view solids as comprised of individual atoms or molecules.
+It may be not be completely accurate to view solids as comprised of individual atoms or molecules.
 They do not behave as such.
-Solids do not bind or participate in chemical reactions without the presence of something in a liquid or gaseous phase.
-Even solids comprised of identical materials such as pure Fe atoms do not combine or adhere to each other while both are in the solid phase with no intermediate in a liquid or gaseous phase.
+Solids do not generally bind or participate in chemical reactions without the presence of something in a liquid or gaseous phase.
+Discrete solids comprised of identical materials such as pure Fe atoms in the form of two pieces of iron do not combine or adhere to each other while both are in the solid phase with no intermediate in a liquid or gaseous phase.
 There is no theory of chemical bonding between atoms and molecules that satisfactory explains why solids are so “solid” – why a rock isn’t just a pile of molecules (or loose crystals), or why it requires a great deal of force to separate a pure iron bar, or even a wooden board into two pieces.

 Heating a solid sufficiently will of course cause it to change phase to a liquid or gas.
 Both liquids and gases are almost indisputably comprised of discrete particles which could be considered as the classical atoms and molecules.
 Likely these particles are the result of the solid phase breaking into pieces along structural weaknesses in the solid, and/or pieces which have similar structure – sort of like when you crumble a chocolate chip cookie you will have two types of pieces, chocolate chips and crumbs.